v-aweber/windows-itpro-docs/windows/deployment/windows-10-subscription-activation.md

 For more information on how to deploy Enterprise licenses, see [Deploy Windows Enterprise licenses](deploy-enterprise-licenses.md).

 > [!NOTE]
-> Organizations that use the Subscription Activation feature to enable users to upgrade from one version of Windows to another and use Conditional Access policies to control access need to exclude the [Universal Store Service APIs and Web Application, AppID 45a330b1-b1ec-4cc1-9161-9f03992aa49f](/troubleshoot/azure/active-directory/verify-first-party-apps-sign-in#application-ids-of-commonly-used-microsoft-applications), from their Conditional Access policies using **Select Excluded Cloud Apps**.
+> Organizations that use the Subscription Activation feature to enable users to upgrade from one version of Windows to another and use Conditional Access policies to control access need to exclude the [Windows Store for Business 45a330b1-b1ec-4cc1-9161-9f03992aa49f](/troubleshoot/azure/active-directory/verify-first-party-apps-sign-in#application-ids-of-commonly-used-microsoft-applications), from their Conditional Access policies using **Select Excluded Cloud Apps**.
 For more information about configuring exclusions in Conditional Access policies, see [Application exclusions](/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa#application-exclusions).

 ## Subscription activation for Enterprise

 Windows Enterprise E3 and E5 are available as online services via subscription.
-You can deploy Windows Enterprise in your organization without keys and reboots.
+You can deploy Windows Enterprise in your organization without keys and reboots. f
 - Devices with a current Windows Pro edition license can be seamlessly upgraded to Windows Enterprise.
 - Product key-based Windows Enterprise software licenses can be transitioned to Windows Enterprise subscriptions.